hadirkhan10/chisel3-wiki/Memories.md

 ## Mem

 Memories are given special treatment in Chisel since hardware implementations of memory have many variations, e.g., FPGA memories are instantiated quite differently from ASIC memories.
 Chisel defines a memory abstraction that can map to either simple Verilog behavioral descriptions, or to instances of memory modules that are available from external memory generators provided by foundry or IP vendors.

 Chisel supports random-access memories via the `Mem` construct.
-Writes to `Mem`s are combinational/asynchronous-read, sequential/synchronous-write.
+Writes to `Mem`s are **combinational/asynchronous-read, sequential/synchronous-write**.
+These `Mem`s will likely be synthesized to register banks.

-*Current FPGA technology tends to no longer support combinational (asynchronous) reads; as such, the read address needs to be registered.* Chisel has a construct called `SyncReadMem` for this purpose.
+Chisel also has a construct called `SyncReadMem` for **sequential/synchronous-read, sequential/synchronous-write** memories.
+Most SRAMs in modern technologies (FPGA, ASIC) tend to no longer support combinational (asynchronous) reads, and `SyncReadMem`s will likely be synthesized to technology SRAMs (as opposed to register banks).

 Ports into Mems are created by applying a `UInt` index.
 A 1024-entry register file with one write port and one sequential/synchronous read port might be expressed as follows: